ainc/ainc-2018/_courses/coding-club-l2.md

 season: Spring and Fall
 time: 5:30-7pm
 age_group: youth
-open: false
+open: true
 team: aincu
 ---

-{% include coding-league-buttons.html %}
+{% include coding-club-l2-buttons.html %}

 ### **What happens when you’ve pushed the limits of block-based programming languages like Scratch?**